Visual album: MTV era and the longform film

 The rise of MTV and the popularity of Michael Jackson in the 1980s cemented the status of music videos as integral to the music industry.
 Jackson would eventually stretch his cinematic ambitions to feature-film length with 1988's Moonwalker, just as Prince had done four years earlier with Purple Rain.
+In 1985, Rita Lee portrayed tragicomic characters in a narrative superproduction for a TV Globo year-end special to promote her album Rita e Roberto.
+For Pete Townshend's album White City: A Novel was a film based on the album, directed and "adapted for longform video" by Richard Lowenstein.
+Janet Jackson also released a similar form of visual album with her Rhythm Nation 1814 film short in 1989.
 In 1986, British band The The made music videos for each track to promote their album Infected.
-In 1985, for Pete Townshend's album White City: A Novel was a film based on the album, directed and "adapted for longform video" by Richard Lowenstein.
-Janet Jackson also released a similar form of visual album with her Rhythm Nation 1814 film short in 1989.
+The French electronic band Daft Punk collaborated with Toei Animation to produce Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, a feature-length anime film using their 2001 album Discovery as its soundtrack.
 Lemon Jelly's 2005 album '64-'95 and Beck's 2006 album The Information were both released with videos for each track.
 Beyoncé's B'Day Anthology Video Album marked another significant release in this era, which companioned the deluxe edition of 2006's B'Day and featured videos for every song.